-1.3.1.6 The Diplomatic Security Service/Domestic Operations/Domestic Facilities Protection (DS/DSS/DO/DFP)
+1.3.1.6 The Diplomatic Security Service One Badge Program Management

-The Diplomatic Security Service/Domestic Operations/Domestic Facilities Protection (DS/DSS/DO/DFP) staff administers the Department's One Badge Program (Personal Identity Verification (PIV) Cards, Facility Logical Access Cards (FLAC),) from an operational perspective for new and existing employee issuances, renewals, identity and/or clearance modifications, and replacement of lost, stolen, compromised or damaged cards, in accordance with U.S. Department of State Bureau of Diplomatic Security DOS One Badge PIV Card Issuer (PCI) Operations Plan (DS PCI OP)including:
+The Diplomatic Security Service/Office of Security Technology/Security Systems Integrity Division/Identity Management Program (DS/ST/SSI/IDM) is responsible for the implementation and maintenance of the DOS One Badge systems, and the Diplomatic Security Service/Domestic Operations/Office of Domestic Facilities Protection/ Security Support Division (DS/DO/DFP/SSD) administers the Department's One Badge Program (Personal Identity Verification (PIV) Cards, Facility Logical Access Cards (FLAC),) from an operational perspective for new and existing employee issuances, renewals, identity and/or clearance modifications, and replacement of lost, stolen, compromised or damaged cards, in accordance with U.S. Department of State Bureau of Diplomatic Security DOS One Badge PIV Card Issuer (PCI) Operations Plan (DS PCI OP) including:

-• Validation/revalidation of identity and security clearance status of DOS government and contractor employees, and vendors

-- Validation/revalidation of physical access requirements - Confirms the conduct of requisite security briefings for cleared employees by Security Infrastructure/Information Security/Program Applications Division (DS/SI/IS/PAD) - Preparation of the PIV and FLAC cards, including taking of digital photographs and fingerprints - Submission, as the PIV RA, for installation of the mandatory PIV Authentication certificate on PIV cards, and installation of the FLAC Authentication certificate on FLAC cards - Issuance of completed PIV and FLAC cards to the appropriate individuals following reconfirmation of identity - Maintaining PIV and FLAC card registration records and documentation, including those off-line records relative to PKI - Inventory, control and security of blank PIV and FLAC card stock issued by the DS/DO/DFP staff; the PIV Card Custodian has total control of blank card stock in accordance with the Standing Operating Procedures for Accountability and Control of Blank 64K DOS Personal ID Cards (HSPD-12 PIV and FLAC Cards). - Receipt, security, initial revocation processing of physical access codes and PIV Authentication certificates, and destruction of surrendered, invalidated, damaged, compromised, and/or recovered PIV and FLAC cards.
+- Validation/revalidation of identity and security clearance status of DOS government and contractor employees, and vendors - Validation/revalidation of physical access requirements - Confirms the conduct of requisite security briefings for cleared employees by Diplomatic Security Service/Security Infrastructure/Information Security/Program Applications Division (DS/SI/IS/PAD) - Preparation of the PIV and FLAC cards, including taking of digital photographs and fingerprints - Submission, as the PIV RA, for installation of the mandatory PIV Authentication certificate on PIV cards, and installation of the FLAC Authentication certificate on FLAC cards - Issuance of completed PIV and FLAC cards to the appropriate individuals following reconfirmation of identity - Maintaining PIV and FLAC card registration records and documentation, including those off-line records relative to PKI - Inventory, control and security of blank PIV and FLAC card stock issued by the DS/DO/DFP staff; the PIV Card Custodian has total control of blank card stock in accordance with the Standing Operating Procedures for Accountability and Control of Blank 64K DOS Personal ID Cards (HSPD-12 PIV and FLAC Cards). - Receipt, security, initial revocation processing of physical access codes and PIV Authentication certificates, and destruction of surrendered, invalidated, damaged, compromised, and/or recovered PIV and FLAC cards.